roman-milk/roman-milk.github.io/brooke.md

  They drove away into the night laughing together from simply being happy in each other's company.
 They knew what each was thinking and when Carlene turned into the drive to her apartment there was no need to invite her up as Carlene was already getting out of the car to help Brooke clamber out.

  Tonight was going to be one hell of a game!
-Report_Story #1